-In recent years much interest and research have been conducted focusing on the relation between sleep and health.
-Studies have shown that a good night’s sleep can help individuals maintain a healthy weight, diet, improve physical performance, and more.
-On the flip side, a lack of sleep can put them at risk of heart disease, diabetes, and a weaker immune system.
+In recent years much interest and research have been conducted focusing on sleep and health.
+Studies have shown that a good night’s sleep can help individuals maintain a healthy weight, diet, physical performance, etc. On the flip side, a lack of sleep can put them at risk of heart disease, diabetes, and a weaker immune system.
 (1, 2)

 History of Napping

 Most Americans would associate napping with an activity for toddlers or small children.
-For ages, mothers and teachers alike have put kids to sleep in the middle of the day for a couple of hours, so they don’t get cranky or tired, stopping this napping routine at some point later in their childhood.
-However, in other countries, adults and kids alike practice daily napping… sometimes called “siesta” in Spanish.
+Putting kids to sleep in the middle of the day for a few hours, so they don’t get cranky or tired has been done for a long time by both parents and teachers.
+They stopped this napping habit later in their childhood.
+However, adults and kids in other countries practice daily napping, sometimes called “siesta” in Spanish.

 Although siesta is mainly associated with Spain, it is also fairly common practice in Latin America, Mediterranean countries, and places like Israel and Nigeria.
 This two-to-three-hour mid-day break is practiced a few times a week to every day in some cases.